CChenLi/aws-photo-index/README.md

 6. If Integration type is AWS service, make sure the execution role has permission you need
 7. Enable CORS.
 Add OPTIONS method and add a 200 Method Response.
 So that when api is call, options can response and tell client what origin, header, and methods are allowed
 8. If you have a media in body, add the media type in setting on the left bar below Dashboard

-## Steps for new deploy
-1. Create New S3, public access, public read policy
-2. Create New Opensearch index, make role of LF as master
-3. deploy Api Gateway using YAML, Method Request will be generated automatically by YAML
-	- Add Integration for GET, PUT
-	- For GET
-		- Add LF2 as integration
-		- Add mapping template application/json Method Request Passthrough
-	- For PUT
-		- Append x-amz-meta-customLabels to OPTIONS allowed headers
-		- Add S3 as integration, add exection role has S3::PutObject permission
-		- Add path override and add bucket, key to url path parameters, assign x-amz-meta-customLabels in HTTP Headers
-	- Enable CORS
-	- In setting, add media type image/jpeg image/png
-	- chat.js
-		- Change `upload URL` to new api gateway and `folder` to new S3
-	- LF1: change Opensearch host, add S3 create as trigger
-	- LF2: change Openserach host and S3 url to get image from new S3

 ## Refs
 [Deploy package](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html)